nuls-io/nuls-hackathon/README-Welcome.md

 The Java JDK ships with it's own built in debugger - often accessed by the command line via the cli tool jdb.
 However, having little experience using that I did some research and found that Intellij Idea for Java would run with the JDK build in debugger.

 I enabled the debugger to run with just my module.
-Included in this package is a file in the "build" directory called "start-debugger.sh" that enables this.
+Included in this package is a file in the "webextras" directory called "start.debugger.sh" that enables this.
 Rename the this file to "start.sh" and copy it over the start.sh in <project-directory>/NULS_WALLET/Modules/Nuls/nuls-blockparty/1.0.0/ .
-Type "start.sh nuls-blockparty" and you're on your way.
+Type "start.sh nuls-blockparty" or just restart with "start-dev" and you're on your way.
+If you run 'tools' again it will be erased.

 The debugger runs on port 8000.
 Go into the Run / Edit Configurations and add a configuration for Remote from the run templates provided.
 Enter 8000 for the port.
 It should automatically fill in the settings which are: